eleduck/eleduck-camp/courses/w2/task3.md

 - Describe a time when you were the resident technical expert.
 What did you do to make sure everyone was able to understand you?

-I start by understanding the skill orientation of the participants and try to describe the technical solution as easy to understand.
+I will try to learn more about the participants' technical background and skill orientation, and then try to describe the technical solution as easy to understand.

 - Tell me about a time when you had to rely on written communication to get your ideas across to your team.